 Henry C. Kapteyn and Margaret M. Murnane, 2021 Benjamin Franklin Medal in Physics

-The Franklin Institute Awards Ceremony and Dinner is presented by
+The Franklin Institute Awards Ceremony is presented by